LiYingWang/Manga/Manga-data-explore.md

 present day, especially in Asia.
 This is my exploration of the top 100 Manga since 1982 based on the data collected from
 <https://www.anime-planet.com/manga/top-manga>.
 The data includes the
-top 100 Manga, the year when they were first published, and tags describing their topics.
+top 100 Manga, the year when they were first published, and the tags describing their topics.

 ``` r